rodriguezsantiagod11-cyber/data-anatytics-proyectos/README.md

-# data-anatytics-proyectos
-Portfolio of Data Analytics projects using Excel, SQL, Power BI and Tableau
 # Data Analytics Portfolio

 This repository contains a collection of data analytics projects developed using different tools and technologies such as Excel, Tableau, Power BI, and Python.